 - In-app calls and messages: Twilio

-How to make a doctor appointment mobile app hassle-free?
+How to build an app for booking doctor appointments hassle-free?
 While designers are drawing user-friendly app screens and developers are turning pixels into high-quality code, quality assurance (QA) specialists need to check intermediate results and let the team know about bugs in a timely manner.

 To be sure the final product will meet your doctors’ and patients’ expectations, the team should run features through A/B testing.
-They can ask your medical staff or patients dedicated to your clinic to try app feature A and B and give feedback on which works better.
+They can ask your medical staff or patients dedicated to your clinic to try features A and B in your appointment app and give feedback on which works better.

 Before launching an MVP, QAs should check all app functionality, including through stress testing, unit testing, and security testing.
 The process of testing and improving continues as long as your app is live.

 Effective marketing strategies

 Doctor on Demand uses a referral program, enabling patients to share promo codes and get their first online consultation for free.
 Zocdoc allows doctors to promote themselves by paying for in-app advertising in Sponsored Results.
 HealthTap actively promotes its services among enterprises and insurance companies.

 Still, several potentially effective ways to market your clinic appointment booking app remain unexplored:

 - Collaboration with influencers related to the healthcare industry

 - Video blog on YouTube (for example, to show your clinic behind the scenes)